The Atmosphere Is Over 400 Parts Per Million Carbon

 To keep things as clear as possible this analysis has only looked at cumulative emissions.
 The limitation of this approach is that it doesn’t tell us much about the annual rates of carbon emission and sink absorption.

 The high level story is pretty simple.
 Human kind is emitting more and more carbon dioxide, as falling land-use emissions are dwarfed by emissions from our growing use of fossil fuels.
 In reaction to increased emission rates and growing atmospheric concentrations both land and ocean sinks are absorbing more carbon dioxide.
-The Global Carbon Budget has an excellent summary of this.

 Despite the fact that sinks are absorbing more CO2 the atmospheric concentration is growing at a faster rate than ever.
 In the decade from 2000-2009 the atmospheric concentration of carbon dioxide grew at an average rate of 2.0 ppm/yr, higher than any previous decade measured.
 To reduce this growth rate global carbon emissions need to decline.
 To stop concentrations growing at all would require an immediate reduction in carbon emissions by 55-60%, followed by further reductions in time.